If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Aguamenti,’ Harry hissed, slashing his wand at Malfoy.

 A thick stream of water shot from the tip of his wand, striking Malfoy on the shoulder and knocking him off his feet.
 Malfoy screamed and squirmed in the dirt.
 Red clouded the water puddling beneath him on the ground as he writhed and clutched at the thick, jagged shards of ice that stuck from the deep, open slices on his torso.
 Malfoy whimpered and crawled away through the grass and mud.
-Ice stuck through his tattered quidditch jersey like pieces of broken glass.
+Ice protruded through his tattered quidditch jersey like pieces of broken glass.

 ‘Mr Potter,’ Umbridge breathed.
 ‘You’re also banned for life.’